ComfyUI Reconnecting Error: Fix the Stuck UI

 - client or production assets

-Use reinstall only after you know whether the problem is core ComfyUI, a custom node, a dependency conflict, or a network/browser issue.
+Use reinstall only after you know whether the problem is core ComfyUI, a custom node, a dependency conflict, or a network or browser issue.

 Recovery rule